Alisa-lisa/TrackMeCore/README.md

 ## Local setup

-### DB
+### Local DATABASE
-1. make sure you have postgres instance running
+1. if you have PostgresDB running on your host machine, make sure you have `trackme` database created and given privileges to `root`:
-2. to prepare db access run:
 ```
 CREATE DATABASE trackme;
 CREATE USER root;
 GRANT ALL PRIVELEGES ON DATABASE trackme TO root;
 ```
+2. Adjust .env file (rename `.env.example` to `.env` or create it), use `.env.example` as a reference for needed values
+3. Create a configuration file for topics and attributes to track in the app.
+You can use `configuration_example.json` as a reference or read wiki for default setup (no configuration file supplied)

+#### Docker start
+1. (MacOS and Linux) run `make build`
+2. in case you want to supply your own structure, run `make docker-migrate-own-config PATH=absolute_path_to_the_host_file`
+3. in case you want to run default structure, run `make docker-migrate.default`
+4. to start the backend app run `make run` and navigate to `localhost:5000/docs`

-### Local dev
+#### Local start
 1. you will need python 3.9+ and [poetry](https://python-poetry.org/docs/#installation) installed
-2. rename `.env.example` to `.env` and adjust the variables to your system configuration
-3. to setup dependencies for local run or development: `make local-setup`
+2. to setup dependencies for local run or development: `make local-setup`
-4. default tracking configuration is shown in `tracking_configuration.json` file.
-Adjust the files structure to seed desired information.
-If the file is not present, default topics and attributes described in Wiki will be used
-5. run `make db-up` to prepare db
-6. to run locally: `make local-run` and go to `localhost:5000/docs` to see OpenAPI docs
+3. to start the backend app run `make local-run` and navigate to `localhost:5000/docs`

-### Docker setup
+## Container setup
-1. run `make build`
-2. to prepare db: `docker run --rm --env-file .env --network="host" --name tb trackme alembic upgrade head`
-3. and to run the app: `make run`
+TBD

 ## Development
+within active poetry environment (after running `make local-setup` run `poetry shell` to activate python environment)
 1. run linters: `make linter`
-2. enable pre-commit hook: `pre-commit init` - now on `git commit` all linters will check the code
 3. to generate openapi client for this server:
 ```
 - save newest opeanpi.json to openapiclient folder
 - run: make generate-client laguage=<deisred_language>
 ```
-make sure you have openapi-generator installed.
+make sure you have [openapi-generator](https://github.com/OpenAPITools/openapi-generator) installed.
 Preferred way of installation is a package with OS specific package manager.

 ## Tests
-!!tests are run on default data seeding!!
+!! tests are run on default data seeding !!
 run: `make test`

 ## Motivation behind the project